Never had acupuncture before, not quite sure what to expect in an acupuncture treatment?

 What to expect

 Chinese medicine has a very wholistic view of your body, and reasons as to why you might be getting different symptoms.
 As such when I take your history I will be asking questions relating to all aspects of your health, not just your current presenting condition.
-If at any point you don’t feel comfortable answering some of the questions then that is totally ok.
-Questions may relate to: sleep patterns, energy levels, menstruation history, obstetric history, digestion, emotions, or skin conditions to name a few areas.
+If at any point you don’t feel comfortable answering some of the questions then that is totally ok- I won’t push you for further information.
+Questions may relate to: pain, sleep patterns, energy levels, menstruation history, obstetric history, digestion, emotions, or skin conditions to name a few areas.

 After a history is taken, you will hop onto the table, either face down, or on your back depending on what you are being treated for.

-With your permission I will apply acupuncture needles to different areas of your body.
+With your permission I will apply acupuncture needles (fine filiform needles) to different areas of your body.
 They are often in an area completely different to where your “problem” area is (for example I might put a needle in your foot for a headache)!
-After the needles are in I will go back and re-palpate any areas that were identified as being painful in the palpation stage, and see if the sensation has changed or reduced.
+After the needles are in I may re-palpate any areas that were identified as being painful in the palpation stage, or ask you to do a movement to see if the sensation has changed or reduced.

 I may ask you at this stage how your symptoms are feeling, to see if any further needles are required to help ease your symptoms.